-We live in an ideal location – nestled between the Riding Mountains and the Duck Mountains.
-We are also surrounded by plenty of lakes, most notably Lakes Manitoba, Winnipeg and Winnipegosis.
+I live in an ideal location, nestled between the Riding Mountains and the Duck Mountains.
+I am also surrounded by plenty of lakes, most notably Lakes Manitoba, Winnipeg and Winnipegosis.

 Loch Ness isn’t the only lake with a reputation for a Monster.
 In North America many large, deep, cold water lakes have stories about sea monsters.
 These lakes were formed over ten thousand years ago, during the last ice age.

 In Canadian folklore, Manipogo is the lake monster said to live in Lake Manitoba.

 Today, in search of this elusive sea creature I decided to head out to Manipogo Provincial Park (aptly named after the sea creature).

 Lake Manitoba is Canada’s thirteenth largest lake at 4,624 km2 and the world’s 33rd largest freshwater lake.
 There is also a Lake Winnipegosis sea monster called Winnepogo, though thought to be the same creature as the lakes are connected.
 Manipogo is said to travel through inner-channel rivers between lakes Winnipeg, Winnipegosis and Manitoba.

 “Manitoba has a special place in the world of monsters,” says the website Mysterious Universe, noting the term cryptid was actually coined by Manitoban John Wall to describe unexplained creatures, particularly sasquatch.